AM2R-Community-Developers/AM2R-Community-Updates/README.md

 ## Installation
 This repository, being based on YellowAfterlife's source reconstruction, is installed in a very similar fashion.
 Please refer to his installation instructions [here](https://gitlab.com/yellowafterlife/AM2Rrc/-/tree/master/), but replace 1.1's `data.win` with the latest Community Update `AM2R.exe`.

+**NOTE:** Read YAL's instructions!!!
+Do NOT come to us with project issues unless you are SURE you have followed EVERY STEP in his instructions, and then the ones below.

 Afterwards, replace the two blank shader assets with default GM:S shader skeletons or your own copy of each shader, as well as the accompanying script files for the Retro Palette Swapper: `pal_swap_init_system` and `pal_swap_set`.

 **WARNING:** If the two above scripts are not replaced *before* opening the project file, GM:S 1.4 will replace them with `<undefined>` references in the asset tree at `Scripts/Lojical/Shaders/`.
 This will produce numerous seemingly unrelated errors until they are deleted and replaced with the appropriately named scripts.